egnha/valaddin/README.md

 ### valaddin rectifies these shortcomings

-valaddin provides a function `strictly()` that takes care of input validation by _transforming_ the existing function, instead of forcing you to write a new one.
+valaddin provides a function `firmly()` that takes care of input validation by _transforming_ the existing function, instead of forcing you to write a new one.
 It also helps you by reporting _every_ failing check.